Code-Institute-Submissions/nellymaw-P4-codeInstitute_JulyResub/README.md

 See below list of tutorials and documentation i used throughout this project

 - The basic skelton setup for this project was based on  "I think therefore I blog project by the Code Institute"
+- Some troubleshoot/ideas were done/taken using/from [gigleP4](https://github.com/xiaoniuniu89/giglep4) and [coronavirusforum](https://github.com/ccarabine/coronavirusforum)

 - https://cloudinary.com/documentation/django_integration (which was ultimately scrapped along the project for a simplified method)
 - https://www.youtube.com/watch?v=04L0BbAcCpQ (which was found at freeCodeCamp)